doctrine/orm/en/tutorials/working-with-indexed-associations.rst

 For the inverse side of a many-to-many associations there will be a way to persist the keys and the order as a third and fourth parameter into the join table.
 This feature is discussed in `DDC-213 <http://www.doctrine-project.org/jira/browse/DDC-213>`_
-This feature cannot be implemeted for One-To-Many associations, because they are never the owning side.
+This feature cannot be implemented for One-To-Many associations, because they are never the owning side.